amirongit/notecode/elasticsearchInAction.md

 ```
 #### Modifying Existing Fields Is Not Allowed
 operational indidces with data fields are considered live; modifying the schema definition of these indices will cause wrong<br/>
-search results, thus, prohibited. reindexing is done in this situation.
+search results, thus, prohibited; reindexing is done in this situation
 #### Type Coercion
-the process of casting a value in the format of another data type to the desired data which is in the schema definition.
+the process of casting a value in the format of another data type to the desired data which is in the schema definition
 ### Data Types
 every field can have one or more associated data types
 - simple types